Koenkk/zigbee2mqtt.io/docs/guide/adapters/flashing/alternative_flashing_methods.md

    ![](https://www.waveshare.com/img/devkit/CC-Debugger/CC-Debugger-JTAG-Header.jpg)

-   If you have a 3.3V Arduino you can optionaly connect `3.3V -> Target Voltage Sense (Pin 2)` and program the CC2531 without connecting the CC2531 to USB (in the next step).
+   If you have a 3.3V Arduino you can optionally connect `3.3V -> Target Voltage Sense (Pin 2)` and program the CC2531 without connecting the CC2531 to USB (in the next step).

    Connect the ESP8266 pins as described below to the debug header of the CC device